Boeing Proposes Mediation In Talks With Engineers

 Since the contract expired, the union has been technically able to strike.
-But it must first ask members to vote to authorize a strike.
+But it must first ask members to vote to authorise a strike.

-"Right now, we're still a ways away from any kind of labor action like that," Dugovich said.
+"Right now, we're still a ways away from any kind of labour action like that," Dugovich said.
 "That wouldn't happen before the holidays."

 In an update on its website on Thursday, SPEEA said Boeing negotiators restated a belief that union members were overpaid and added that union proposals were looking to align pay "to the value we bring to Boeing."